13 Passive Income Ideas for Nonprofits

 1. Donors Cover Fees

-We’re gonna start with one that is easy, obvious, FREE, and a little controversial (although it shouldn’t be): asking your donors to cover processing fees.
-You’ve already made the ask.
-They’re already onboard to donate.
-Donors Cover Fees expands their impact in a tangible way—with no additional effort on your part.
+We're gonna start with one that is easy, obvious, FREE, and a little controversial (although it shouldn't be): asking your donors to cover processing fees.
+You've already made the ask.
+They're already onboard to donate.
+Donors Cover Fees expands the impact of donations in a tangible way—with no additional effort on your part.

 2. Recurring donor programs

-Cameron Bartlett, expert in digital fundraising and marketing for nonprofits like IJM, New Story, Compassion, Cure, World Vision and Stop Soldier Suicide has this to say:
+Cameron Bartlett, expert in digital fundraising for nonprofits like IJM, New Story, Compassion, Cure, World Vision and Stop Soldier Suicide has this to say:

 Make sure your donation platform makes it easy for one-time donors to seamlessly give monthly instead.
 It’s more than just having the binary option to give once or monthly, but tested and optimized upselling tools like you’ll find with Funraise.
 And simply turning these on could help you passively start converting more people, before you change anything else.